Food On The Trail

 Whatever trail you are on, it is almost certain, that at some point you will need to transport all of your food and cooking equipment from one place to another.
 From my experience, life on the trail usually involves packing everything as small as possible so it fits into a kit bag, rucksack or vehicle hold.

-Depending on the length of your trip the amount of food you need can be colossal and can take up a lot of space and create a lot of weight.
-This created the necessity to pack well to keep food in an edible state and small and light enough to be transported.
+The amount of food you need can take up a lot of space and create a lot of weight.
+This creates the necessity to pack well to keep food in an edible state and small and light enough to be transported.